 4. Wait for my approval before writing code.

-This catches “fixed the wrong bug” because you see the reproduction before the fix.
+This catches “fixed the wrong bug” because you see the reproduction before any fix.
+If the reproduction doesn’t match what you see, the divergence is already exposed.

 Step 3: For multi-step tasks, get a status update after each step